-Punggol is new residential town, with many waterfront features such as rivers and canals.
+Punggol is a new residential town, with many waterfront features such as rivers and canals.
 It also has new signature waterfront housing districts being developed, attracting many young couples to set up their families there.
-Punggol is also Singapore’s first Eco-Town, integrating green living environment in an urbanized area.
+Punggol is also Singapore’s first Eco-Town, integrating a green living environment in an urbanised area.
 As of March 2018, Punggol has an approximate 134,100 residents and 49,229 flats.

 Food Places to Visit